pennsignals/pennsignals.github.io/_posts/2020-05-07-introducing-ppe-calculator.md

 Contributors include: Kristian Lum, James Johndrow, April Cardone, Barry Fuchs, Cody E. Cotner, Olivia Jew, Richard Eden, Ravi B. Parikh, Gary E. Weissman, Christian Terwiesch, and Kevin G. Volpp

-## Additional changes
+### Additional changes

-You can see all the changes incorporated in the latest releases ([1.1.4](https://github.com/CodeForPhilly/chime/releases/tag/v1.1.4), [1.1.5]) on GitHub.
+You can see all the changes incorporated in the latest major release [on GitHub](https://github.com/CodeForPhilly/chime/releases/tag/v1.1.4).

-## Thanks to all our contributors
+### Thanks to all our contributors

 We would like to thank all of our [contributors](https://github.com/CodeForPhilly/chime/graphs/contributors) for their continued support.
 As always, we welcome feedback.

 --Penn Predictive Healthcare Team